 The neonatal intensive care unit (NICU) at BC Women’s Hospital + Health Centre cares for approximately 1,200 premature or ill infants annually.
 Many have underlying genetic disorders — the leading cause of infant mortality.

 Genome-wide sequencing (GWS) is a powerful technology that can test for thousands of genetic diseases at one time and has the potential to save lives.
-Although GWS can dramatically increase the rate of diagnosis (as much as 57% of patients) many NICU parents decline testing when presented with this test option.
-Building on RAPIDOMICS, a pilot study of rapid GWS to identify genetic disorders in newborns in the NICU at BC Women’s Hospital + Health Centre, a new project will investigate factors influencing decision making for parents considering GWS.
+Although GWS can dramatically increase the rate of diagnosis, many NICU parents decline testing when presented with this test option.
+Building on RAPIDOMICS, a pilot study of rapid GWS to identify genetic disorders in newborns in the NICU at BC Women's Hospital + Health Centre, this project investigated factors influencing decision making for parents considering GWS.

-This collaboration involving researchers, healthcare workers and parent representatives will explore ways to maximize benefits to both families and the healthcare system by addressing ethical, social, and genetic counselling concerns regarding GWS in the NICU.
-The project will explore what influences NICU parents’ GWS choices to determine whether or not parents are receiving appropriate supportive counselling and adequate information in order to make informed, high quality decisions, consistent with their values.
+This collaboration involving researchers, healthcare workers and parent representatives explored ways to maximize benefits to both families and the healthcare system by addressing ethical, social, and genetic counselling concerns regarding GWS in the NICU.
+The project explored what influences NICU parents’ GWS choices to determine whether parents are receiving appropriate supportive counselling and adequate information to make informed, high-quality decisions, consistent with their values.